Russell Wilson takes off the brace, but doesn't take off running vs. Lions

 Seahawks quarterback Russell Wilson played without a knee brace for the first time since spraining his MCL in Week 3 against the 49ers.

-He didn’t necessarily take off during Saturday’s 26-6 wild-card playoff win over the Detroit Lions, though, rushing just once for minus-one yards until two kneeldowns at the end of the game, officially ending with minus-three yards rushing.
+But he didn’t necessarily take off during Saturday’s 26-6 wild-card playoff win over the Detroit Lions.
+He finished the game with just three carries for minus-three yards — all kneeldowns, one at the end of the first half and two at the end of the game. with minus-three yards rushing.

 Of course, Wilson always says he isn’t looking to run unless he needs to and Saturday he didn’t really need to with Thomas Rawls rushing for a Seattle postseason playoff record 161 yards.